RULEBOOK

 6.1 - Team Information

-- For the Super Series, teams within the series will compete for the Team Championship.
+• Teams in the Super Series will compete for the Team Championship.

 6.2 - Relief Drivers (Super Series only, for Team Championship)

-- Relief Drivers could be another part-time Super Series driver, or an approved Contender Series driver, from their respective team.
+• Relief Drivers may be a part-time Super Series driver, or an approved Contender Series driver, from their respective team.

-- Relief Drivers will only earn points towards their team points, not individual driver points.
+• Relief Drivers will only earn team points, not individual driver points.

-- Teams should notify league admins in advance to request approval for a Relief Driver from the Contender Series.
+• Teams must notify league admins in advance to request approval for a Contender Series to be their Relief Driver.

-- Relief Drivers from the Contender Series will be restricted to a maximum number of 3 total starts.
+• Relief Drivers from the Contender Series are restricted to 3 total starts.

-- Part-time drivers on a team will be allowed to make additional relief starts for one of the other roster spots on their team.
+• Part-time Super Series drivers on a team may also make additional relief starts for another roster spot within their team.

 6.3 - Car Numbers

-- Teams will choose up to 5 car numbers for their team.
+• Teams will reserve up to 5 car numbers.

-- Relief Drivers must run that car number of the car they are filling in for.
+• Relief Drivers must use the car number of the driver they are filling in for.

 6.4 - Penalties

-- Any issues between teams may result in a points penalty towards the Team Championship and/or a team's car being suspended.
+• Issues between teams may result in a points penalty to the Team Championship and/or suspension of a team car.

-- If a driver in the Super Series receives a suspension, their car number for the team would also be suspended for the same length, and teams will not be allowed to use a relief driver or part time driver to fill that spot.
+• If a driver in the Super Series is suspended, their car number will also be suspended for the same duration.
+Teams are not allowed to use a relief or part-time driver to fill that car.

 6.5 - Team Points

-- Team Points will be calculated using the combined driver points for the top two finishers from each team (not counting any bonus or penalty points).
+• Team Points are calculated using the combined driver points of the top two finishers from each team (excluding any bonus or penalty points).

-- If only one driver from a team competes in a race, and for all solo drivers, their driver points will be multiplied by 1.75 to determine their total.
+• If only one driver from a team competes in a race, or for solo drivers, their driver points will be multiplied by 1.75 to determine their total.

-10 Team Points - The team with the highest combined driver points
+10 Team Points - Team with the highest combined driver points

 8 - And so on...